 Authoring Tools

-Features like branching scenarios can even allow you to create somewhat of adaptive learning.
-In terms of gamification, Authoring tools allow you to create 2D games like animated interactions and elements like points, badges, and leaderboards.
+Features like branching scenarios can even allow you to create a form of adaptive learning.
+In terms of gamification, Authoring tools allow you to create 2D games with animated interactions and elements like points, badges, and leaderboards.

 Learning Record Store (LRS)